 Global Account Browse

 For example, Sarah Jones needs to give a presentation on a new Cholecap indication to ten top rheumatologists, but she has identified only eight of them in her territory.
 She knows that Dr. Ackerman, who is in her territory, is very influential and connected with many rheumatologists.
-Sarah uses Dr. Ackerman’s Sphere of Influence record to browse to the other doctors and to their networks to find other potential attendees to invite.
+Sarah uses Dr. Ackerman’s Sphere of Influence record to browse the other doctors and their networks to find other potential attendees to invite.

 Ensure initial configuration is complete to use this functionality.